AngelosPsy/multifear/README.md

 devtools::install_github("AngelosPsy/multifear")
 ```

-The package can be loaded with the following package
+The package can be loaded with the following code:

 ``` r
 library(multifear)